shubhanginigon/SoftwareArchitectureDesign_Work/Lab 3 - ORM, JPA, Hibernate and Spring/README.md

 >> ![address.java](./img/address.PNG)

-- Let’s create AddressId.java
+- Letâ€™s create AddressId.java
 >- To tell spring that this is a embeddable id on the inverse side, you put @Embeddable

 >- Any composite key requires implementing Serializable, since when you load Address, you have to make all referenced objects serializable, i.e., allow these objects to decompose into bytes for effective transfer.

 >> ![addressId.java](./img/addressId.PNG)

--Let’s create Leave.java, which is a parent of SickLeave.java and AnnualLeave.java.
+-Letâ€™s create Leave.java, which is a parent of SickLeave.java and AnnualLeave.java.
 This will help implement inheritance strategy
 >- @Inheritance using Single_Table strategy, which means that any child attributes shall be put into a single table along with the parent attributes.
 Make sure you have only one @Id only at the parent side

 >- @DiscriminatorColumn which defines the name of the table column which helps discriminate between childs.